ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 In order to create our own test fixture, we will first explain the context or problem that we are trying to solve.
 We will be adding tests to check that our code works as intended by making use of test fixtures.

 Consider that you want to write a program to manage the details of an employee.
-The program should allow you to add basic details of employee such as:
+The program should allow you to add basic details of an employee such as:

 1. Name
 2. Age